thinkjs/en.thinkjs.org/3.0/relation_model.md

   ```
   One to one, one to many, many to many the default value is the primary key of the current model, such as: id
-  One to one (belong to) the default value is a combination of the name of the associated table and id, such as: cate_id
+  One to one (belong to) the default value is a combination of the name of the association table and id, such as: cate_id
   ```
-* `fKey` the associated table corresponding key
+* `fKey` the association table corresponding key

   ```
   One to one, one to many, many to many the default value is a combination of table name and id, such as: cate_id
   One to one (Belonging) the default value for the current model's primary key, such as: id
   ```

-* `field` field set when the associated table query, the default value is `*`.
+* `field` field set when the association table query, the default value is `*`.
 If you need to set, must contain the value of `fKey`, support function.

   ```
   // set the field field